railwayapp/docs/src/docs/develop/variables.md

 Variables are made available in the following scenarios:

-- The build process for each service deployment,
+- The build process for each service deployment.
-- The running service deployment, and
+- The running service deployment.
-- The command invoked by `railway run <COMMAND>`.
+- The command invoked by `railway run <COMMAND>`
+- The local shell via `railway shell`

 ## Defining Variables